puppetlabs/vault-plugin-secrets-oauthapp/UPGRADING.md

 ### Required consumer changes

-Broadly speaking, clients should not require any changes when reading data under the `creds/:name` endpoint.
-When writing a new credential to `creds/:name`, it is now _required_ to specify the server name to use in the `server` parameter.

 The `config/self/:name` endpoint has been removed, and it is no longer possible to dynamically perform a client credentials flow for a previously nonexistent credential.
-The options from `config/self/:name`, along with a now-required `server` parameter, have been moved to `self/:name`.
+The options from `config/self/:name` have been moved to `self/:name`.
 In v3 of this plugin, you must write to `self/:name` before attempting to read from it.

 The `config/auth_code_url` endpoint has been removed.
 Consumers of this plugin should use the `auth-code-url` endpoint instead.

-It is now _required_ to specify the server name to use in the `server` parameter for this endpoint.
+### Optional consumer changes

+Broadly speaking, clients should not require any changes when reading or writing data under the `creds/:name` endpoint.
+However, if your use case requires you to support multiple authorization servers, and you previously used two or more separate instances of the plugin to support it, you may now want to consider consolidating under one plugin instance.

 ## v2.*x*→v2.2